LuxOps

 Handling early arrivals and room not ready

-When the room is not ready: offer to store luggage, provide the estimated ready time, take a contact number and commit to a call when the room is confirmed.
-Do not give a room number that is not yet inspected and released.
-If the wait exceeds the estimated time, call the guest before they call the desk.
+When the room is not ready, store luggage, offer a beverage or waiting option, provide the estimated ready time, take a contact number and commit to a call when housekeeping confirms release.
+Do not assign a room in Clean status.
+Only an Inspected room should reach the guest.

 Credit card authorisation and incidental holds